Tokichan/CSAD/README.md

 MVTec LOCO AD benchmark.

 ## Setup Environment
-We use python==3.10 with pytorch==2.4.1(cuda12.1)
+We use python==3.10 with pytorch==2.4.1(cuda12.4)

-To install HQ-SAM, follow the instruction in https://github.com/SysCV/sam-hq and download the checkpoint into `ckpt/`.
+To install HQ-SAM, follow the instructions at https://github.com/SysCV/sam-hq and download the checkpoint into `ckpt/`.

-To install Grounding-dino, follow the instruction in https://github.com/IDEA-Research/GroundingDINO and download the checkpoint into `ckpt/`.
+To install Grounding-dino, follow the instructions at https://github.com/IDEA-Research/GroundingDINO and download the checkpoint into `ckpt/`.

-To install other denpendency:
+To install other dependencies:
 ```
 pip install -r requirements.txt
 ```